Non-Human Identity Exposure: Risks, Realities, and Remediation

 Is your NHIM program ready to level up?
 Let's explore advanced practices that can significantly enhance your organization's security posture beyond the foundational strategies discussed earlier.

 • Behavioral Analytics: Establish baselines for NHI activity and detect anomalies.
 For instance, if a service account typically accesses databases within a specific region but suddenly starts making requests from a different country, it could indicate a compromise.
-Real-time abnormal behavior monitoring and analysis of vault and cloud logs is key, as Addressing The Non-Human Identity Problem: The Blindspot of 2025 emphasized.
+Real-time abnormal behavior monitoring and analysis of vault and cloud logs is key.

-Implement JIT access to grant NHIs temporary, privileged access only when needed.
+• Just-In-Time (JIT) Access: Implement JIT access to grant NHIs temporary, privileged access only when needed.
 This minimizes the attack surface by limiting the window of opportunity for attackers to exploit compromised credentials.
+For NHIs, determining the "need" often involves predefined triggers or manual approvals based on specific operational requirements, and access is granted through secure, short-lived tokens that are automatically revoked after a set period or when the task is completed.

 • Dynamic Provisioning: Automate the process of providing and revoking NHI access based on pre-defined policies.
 A cloud service provider could use dynamic provisioning to grant a service account temporary access to a specific resource for a limited time, after which the access is automatically revoked.